OliWoly/sdl3-snake/.notes/headers.md

 }
 ```
 Need to add the same path as listed in the cmakelists.txt include path in this file.
 This file tells VScode where to look for C++ libraries.

+Also sometimes forgets that it knows SDL3 and have to play around with the include line until it recognises it.
+Probs macos bug or something..